Probate Q&A Series

 Request an Accounting Extension or Waiver

-If you cannot complete the accounting on time, file a motion for extension under Rule 6 of the North Carolina Rules of Civil Procedure.
-You can also ask the court to excuse specific documentation if you can show a good-faith effort to obtain it and that its absence does not harm beneficiaries.
+If you cannot complete the accounting on time, request an extension from the clerk.
+You can also ask the clerk to excuse specific documentation if you can show a good-faith effort to obtain it and that its absence does not harm beneficiaries.

 Seek Court Approval of an Informal or Summary Accounting